 What is your favourite aspect of sustainability that Craft Denim implements into the brand?

-Stan: The Batik process has been the most satisfying aspect into chemical free discharging of text shapes onto our garments.
+Stan: The Batik process has been the most satisfying aspect of chemical free discharging of text shapes onto our garments.
 The Batik process uses a harmless wax solution to block out your shapes and text.
 After the garment is dyed and dried it is then boiled in water to reveal the desired text and or shapes.

 Stan was also kind enough to send over some video footage all the way from Bali, where their production is based.

-Dyeing the yarns with natural indigo before weaving:
+The weaving process: Dyeing the yarns with natural indigo before weaving:

 It was such a pleasure to meet the brains behind this beautiful brand and I look forward to seeing them grow!
-They're running a kickstarter campaign right now that you should definitely check out :)
+They're running a Kickstarter campaign right now that you should definitely check out :)